 If you or a loved one has suffered injuries due to the negligent or reckless actions of another individual, you should contact the experienced New York personal injury attorneys at Gersowitz, Libo & Korek, P.C.
 Our legal team is dedicated to getting you the full compensation that you deserve.

-Call us at 800.529.9997 to schedule a complimentary consultation with one of our experienced New York accident attorneys today.
+Call us at 800.529.9997 to schedule a complimentary consultation with one of our experienced New York accident attorney today.